 At the Summit, delegates from Botswana, Ghana, Kenya, Lesotho, Sierra Leone, and Swaziland made presentations about their unique approach, progress, and challenges in turning ALP books into vibrant libraries.
 We were delighted by all the achievements in library development, especially because many successes came from previous sharing of best practices with each other.
 We then worked on solving some of our toughest challenges, getting ideas from others who have solved the problem in a way we hadn’t imagined.

-We left the Summit knowing that more libraries are needed and with the confidence our partners in Africa will make sure that future libraries will also change lives, book by book.
-If you want to help support this work and show that Americans believe in Africa’s potential, please sign up to do a book drive.
+We left the Summit knowing that more libraries are needed and with the confidence that our partners in Africa will make sure that future libraries will also change lives, book by book.